 It is inevitable that other duties will arise from time to time.
 This is not a necessarily exhaustive list of responsibilities, skills, duties, requirements, efforts, or working conditions associated with the position.

-While this is intended to be an accurate reflection of the proposed position, management reserves the right to revise the job or require that other or different tasks are performed when circumstances require.
+While this is intended to be an accurate reflection of the proposed position, management reserves the right to revise the job or require that different tasks are performed when circumstances require.

-Annually, performance standards will be reviewed and updated to reflect the acceptable standard of performance for critical tasks required by this position.
+Annually, performance standards can be reviewed and updated to reflect the acceptable standard of performance for critical tasks required by this position.